Meet the Farm & Wilderness Team!

 Farm & Wilderness is governed by a Board of Trustees, who bring a wide range of talent and experience and deep commitment to our work.
 You can learn more about the Trustees below.

 Jarod Wunneburger (“W”) has been a part of Timberlake since 2007.
 He grew up in small-town Texas before taking a chance on Los Angeles, where he attended the University of Southern California and was recruited to be on TL staff.
 He graduated with a degree in business and sociology before moving (sight-unseen) to NYC.
-There he has worked in suicide prevention for The Trevor Project, event planning for Scholastic, and was the founding program director of the South Bronx Early College Academy Charter School.
-He received his Masters in Special Education at St. John’s University, and in the offseason is the 8th-grade math teacher at the City School of the Arts located in lower Manhattan.
-He loves staying busy, giant dogs that think they’re small, and working with his weird (but so great) middle school students.
+There he has worked in suicide prevention for The Trevor Project, event planning for Scholastic, and worked in several charter schools as a teacher and administrator.
+He received his Masters in Special Education at St. John’s University and a Masters in School Leadership at Harvard University.
+He is now full-time in Vermont and lives with his therapy-dog-in training, Atlas.